 Airbus A319 aircraft joined the Air Serbia fleet, refurbished with an entirely new interior and new on-board meal catering service.
 The aim of Air Serbia is to become a regional leader and to resume its place among the world's best airlines.

 Further growth is made possible by the partnership with Etihad Airways, the national air carrier of the United Arab Emirates.
-As a member of its equity partner alliance, currently comprising five partner airlines (Air Berlin, Air Seychelles, Aer Lingus, Virgin Australia, and Jet Airways), Air Serbia can become profitable and benefit from the financial advantages of code share agreements, joint procurement, training, and staff development undertakings.
+As a member of its equity partner alliance, currently comprising six partner airlines (Air Berlin, Air Seychelles, Aer Lingus, Virgin Australia, Jet Airways and Etihad Regional), Air Serbia can become profitable and benefit from the financial advantages of code share agreements, joint procurement, training, and staff development undertakings.

 Air Serbia's strategic goal is to become the leading airline in the region and to resume its place among the leading air carriers in the world.